zjy2677/environment-sensor-project/README.md

 ## Project structure

-- `docs/` includes wiring diagrams and instructions
+- `docs/` includes instructions
-- `docs/photos/` for hardware and setup photos.
+- `docs/photos/` for hardware, setup photo, and components' connection reference
-- `docs/video/` includes a demo video that will be directly displayed below
+- `docs/video/` includes a demo video
 - `src/` includes all the codes for arduino

 ## Hardware setup